Education Ambassadors

 Didelphis virginiana

 Russian tortoises are endemic (native) to the high deserts of Pakistan, Afghanistan, Iran, and Russia.
 These tortoises were initially brought to the USA in the early 1970s as part of the pet trade due to their small size and friendly personalities.
 Sometimes, however, irresponsible pet owners dump their exotic pets into the wild.
-This can be devastating not only for the pet, which won’t know how to survive in the wild (like Oxiana), but it can also devastate our native ecosystems.
+This can be devastating not only for the pet, which won’t know how to survive in the wild (like Bruce), but it can also devastate our native ecosystems.
 For example, invasive boa constrictors in the Florida Everglades have led to a 90-99% drop in native mammal populations.
-Oxiana's story is a good reminder that pet ownership is a commitment and a responsibility - to that pet and to our environment.
+Bruce's story is a good reminder that pet ownership is a commitment and a responsibility - to that pet and to our environment.

 Russian Tortoise (Testudo horsfieldii)